polletfa/rmWebUI/README.md

 # Register application

 On the first run, you will be asked to register the application.
 This is required to access your files on the reMarkable&reg; cloud.
-Once the application is registered, you will never be asked again.
+Once the application is registered, you will never be asked again (unless the token becomes invalid and/or the application cannot connect to the cloud.
+In this case, the application will let you clear the token).
 If you want to register anew, clear the content of the file `config/auth.token`.

 # Important security warning